aehrc/terraform-aws-serverless-beacon/README.md

 `openapi.yaml`.

 ## Known Issues
-##### Cannot run terraform apply, Global Secondary Index missing required fields.
-This is a bug in v1.51.0 of the aws provider for terraform.
-The AWS provider plugin must be updated to v1.52.0 using `terraform init --upgrade`
 ##### Variants may not be found if the reference sequence contains a padding base
 For example if a deletion A > . in position 5 (1 based), is searched for, it is represented in a vcf as eg 4 GA G and will not be discovered.
 It will be